Upper Ramification Groups for Arbitrary Valuation Rings: Adic spaces (Zariski-Riemann spaces)

-\begin{para} Let $Z'$ be the subset of $Z=Z(R, S)$ consisting of all points whose images in $\Spec(R)$ do not belong to $\Spec(S^{-1}R)$.
-Then by \ref{pV}, $Z'$ is identified with the subset of $Y$ consisting of all elements $(\frak p, V)$ such that $V \neq \kappa(\frak p)$.
-We endow $Z'$ with the topology as a subspace of $Z$.
-Then the topology of $Z'$ is the weakest topology for which the sets
+Let $D^n$ (resp. $\tilde D^n$) be the subset of $Z$ consisting of all points whose images in $\Spec(\bar A)$ are the maximal ideal of $\bar A$ (resp. are not the ideal $(0)$).
+We endow $D^n$ and $\tilde D^n$ with the topologies as subspaces of $Z$.
+Then this topology of $D^n$ (resp. $\tilde D^n$) is the weakest topology for which the sets